ava-labs/avalanche-docs/docs/subnets/README.md

 # Subnets Overview

 A **Subnet** is a dynamic subset of Avalanche validators working together to achieve consensus on the state of one or more blockchains.
 Each blockchain is validated by exactly one Subnet.
-A Subnet can have and validate many blockchains.
+A Subnet can validate many blockchains and define its own rules regarding its membership and token economics.
 A validator may be a member of many Subnets.

-Avalanche's 3 built-in blockchains: Exchange Chain (X-Chain), Platform Chain (P-Chain), and Contract Chain (C-Chain) are validated and secured by all the Avalanche validators which is a special Subnet and referred as the Primary Network.
+Avalanche's 3 built-in blockchains: Exchange Chain (X-Chain), Platform Chain (P-Chain), and Contract Chain (C-Chain) are validated and secured by all the Avalanche validators which compose a special Subnet and is referred as the Primary Network.

 ![image](/img/subnet-validators.png)